What are Sichuan Peppercorns?

 Despite the name, Sichuan peppercorns are not peppercorns and therefore, not related to our common black peppercorns at all!
-Sichuan peppercorns are the highly aromatic husks of the prickly ash berries which are dried and sold and they look like miniature flowers. ￼
+Sichuan peppercorns are the highly aromatic husks of the prickly ash berries which are dried and sold and they look like miniature flowers

-And this is why, you’ll often (but not always) find them in fiery Sichuan dishes with hot chillies, this mouth numbing trait is believed to reduce the crippling heat of the chillies used, letting diners enjoy the flavours of the dish.
+And this is why, you’ll often (but not always) find them in fiery Sichuan dishes with hot chillies.
+This mouth numbing trait is believed to reduce the crippling heat of the chillies used, letting diners enjoy the flavours of the dish.

-There are also different species of the Sichuan peppercorn and you’ll find varieties of it used in various parts of South East Asia, namely Thailand and Indonesia.
+There are also different species of the Sichuan peppercorn.
+You’ll find varieties of it used in various parts of South East Asia, namely Thailand and Indonesia.